Patricia's Canada Various Day Hikes

 views of the Ten Peaks and of Moraine Lake

-itself.
+do go away.
 The small, pretty Eiffel Lake is

 in a rock field and the trail stays high

 above the lake.
-If you want to get lake
+If you want to get lake side

-carefully down the steep slope (and you'll
+steep slope (and you'll see trail traces

-who headed down).
+side of the bush area.
 There are plenty of

 great resting spots at the lake - a great